GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Bigtable_Change_Streams_to_Vector_Search.md

 * **embeddingColumn** : The fully qualified column name where the embeddings are stored.
 In the format cf:col.
 * **embeddingByteSize** : The byte size of each entry in the embeddings array.
 Use 4 for Float, and 8 for Double.
 Defaults to: 4.
 * **vectorSearchIndex** : The Vector Search Index where changes will be streamed, in the format 'projects/{projectID}/locations/{region}/indexes/{indexID}' (no leading or trailing spaces) (Example: projects/123/locations/us-east1/indexes/456).
-* **bigtableChangeStreamAppProfile** : The application profile is used to distinguish workload in Cloud Bigtable.
+* **bigtableChangeStreamAppProfile** : The Bigtable application profile ID.
+The application profile must use single-cluster routing and allow single-row transactions.
-* **bigtableReadInstanceId** : The ID of the Cloud Bigtable instance that contains the table.
+* **bigtableReadInstanceId** : The source Bigtable instance ID.
-* **bigtableReadTableId** : The Cloud Bigtable table to read from.
+* **bigtableReadTableId** : The source Bigtable table ID.

 ### Optional parameters